mmistakes/minimal-mistakes/_docs/05-configuration.md

 paginate: 5
 ```

-You'll also need to include some modified Liquid to properly use the paginator, which you can find in the **Layouts** section under [Home Page]({{ base_path }}/docs/layouts/#home-page).
+You'll also need to include some Liquid and HTML to properly use the paginator, which you can find in the **Layouts** section under [Home Page]({{ base_path }}/docs/layouts/#home-page).

 ### Timezone

-Set the time zone for site generation.
-This sets the TZ environment variable, which Ruby uses to handle time and date creation and manipulation.
+This sets the timezone environment variable, which Ruby uses to handle time and date creation and manipulation.
 Any entry from the [IANA Time Zone Database](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones) is valid.
 The default is the local time zone, as set by your operating system.

 ```yaml
 timezone: America/New_York